 Marinate Beets

 - In a medium mixing bowl whisk all marinade ingredients.
 Add beets and toss to coat.
-Rest for 5 minutes.1 cup cooked beets, 2 Tablespoons tamari gluten free soy sauce, 1 teaspoon rice vinegar, 1 teaspoon sesame oil, 1 teaspoon sesame seeds, 1 teaspoon fresh ginger, grated, pinch of red pepper
+Rest for 5 minutes.1 cup cooked beets, 2 Tablespoons soy sauce, 1 teaspoon rice vinegar, 1 teaspoon sesame oil, 1 teaspoon sesame seeds, 1 teaspoon grated fresh ginger, pinch of red pepper

 Assemble Poke Bowl

 - Divide rice between 2 bowls.
-Top with beets, avocado, edamame, cucumber, and carrots.1½ cups sushi rice, ½ cup edamame, 1 avocado, thinly sliced, ½ cucumber, thinly sliced, 1 medium carrot, julienned
+Top with beets, avocado, edamame, cucumber, and carrots.1½ cup sushi rice, ½ cup edamame, 1 avocado, ½ cucumber, 1 medium carrot

 - Ina small bowl, stir the mayo and sriracha until combined.
 Add additional sriracha to increase heat, if desired.
-Drizzle on the poke bowl and garnish with cilantro, sesame seeds, and thinly sliced jalapeno.¼ cup vegan mayonnaise, 2 tablespoon sriracha, cilantro, jalapeno, sesame seeds
+Drizzle on the poke bowl and garnish with cilantro, sesame seeds, and thinly sliced jalapeno.¼ cup vegan mayonnaise, 2 Tablespoons vegan sriracha or hot sauce, cilantro, jalapeno, sesame seeds

 Video